When you’re a stay at home parent with a child (or children), you start to get lonely even though you’re not physically alone at all.

 I should be taking my son out in the world!
 He should be learning and socializing with other babies!

-I had been so stuck on not getting my newborn too expose or sick and as the months went by I didn’t know what to do with a baby outside the house so we just stayed in.
+I had been so stuck on not getting my newborn too exposed or sick and as the months went by I didn’t know what to do with a baby outside the house so we just stayed in.